-The BIOVAL project is a joint project of EUFJE, IMPEL, ENPE, and KU Leuven and intends to create a non-binding, practical instrument to value ecological damages.
+The BIOVAL project is a joint project of EUFJE, IMPEL and ENPE and intends to create a non-binding, practical instrument to value ecological damages in court.

-Similar instruments are used to assess compensation amounts or to calculate sanctions for health, material, economic, and ecological damages.
+Similar instruments are used to assess compensation amounts health, material, economic, and ecological damages.

 For example, the Belgian "Indicative Table" for human and material damage’ that was set up by judges and is accepted and used as the standard in all Belgian courts for many years.

 As another example, hunting laws in multiple Spanish regions include compensation amounts when certain animals are illegally killed.